mdong151/cypress_automation/README.md

 ```
 --> follow instruction, Package.json will be created

-8. install cypress using this command:
+8. Install cypress using this command:

 ```
 npm install cypress --save-dev
 ```
 --> It will install cypress and add dependencies into your `package.json`, next time you just npm install and it will understand

 9. Open the test runner by

 ```
 node_modules\.bin\cypress open
 ```